kangminsukdotcom/blog/content/_index.md

 - Online writing transformed my life.
 That's why I [organize personal blogging workshops](https://kangminsuk.com/blog/workshops/) to help others experience the same.
 - I was born in Korea, but I lived two years in China (middle school) and eight years in the US (high school & college).
 - I like to bookmark interesting tools, articles, podcasts, and videos.
 You can browse [all of my bookmarks here](https://links.kangminsuk.com/bookmarks/shared).
-- You can support my work on [Buy Me a Coffee](https://buymeacoffee.com/kangminsuk).
+- If you liked my work, you can support me on [Buy Me a Coffee](https://buymeacoffee.com/kangminsuk).
 Thank you!